unprofession-al/httpthings/endpoint/README.md

 func (c *Endpoints) Add(path, method string, e *Endpoint) error
 ```

+Add appends an \[Endpoint\] to \[Endpoints\] at a given path and HTTP method.

 ### func \(\*Endpoints\) PopulateRouter

 ```go
 func (c *Endpoints) PopulateRouter(router *mux.Router)
 ```

+PopulateRouter takes a reference to a \[github.com/gorilla/mux.Router\] and attaches all endpoints to it.

 ## type ErrorResponse

+ErrorResponse in an interface that can be implemented to ensure that all HTTP errors returned by an API are structured in the same manner.
+This helps to ensure that the usage of the API is as easy as possible.
+The ErrorResponse is used by \[Endpoint.RegisterError\] to build the \[http.HandlerFunc\].

 ```go
 type ErrorResponse interface {